 Day 7: On Day 7, there is an optional boat trip from Perast to “Our Lady of the Rocks” church and afterwards (still by boat) to Kotor.
 We will have a guided tour of Kotor and stay there for dinner as there is plenty to see in this UNESCO-protected fortified town.

-Day 8: We will have an early start to allow us to catch the flight to London from Podgorica airport at 11:10 am.
+Day 8: We will have an early start to allow us to catch the flight from Dubrovnik or Podgorica.

 The price of this trip depends on the number of participants and the length of the tour.